 for MVC: The component should be initialized in the controller method, no need for the special initialization attribute.
 See the MVC Quick Start Guide for details.

-Use different methods to obtain an instance of the server-side object.
+Use a different method to obtain an instance of the server-side object.
 The SessionStore.Current reference does not longer exist.
 The new QueryBuilderStore and QueryTransformerStore static classes provide methods to get the needed objects:

 queryBuilder = QueryBuilderStore.Create() // create queryBuilder = QueryBuilderStore.Get() // get saved instance